Pay by Phone Bill Refunds and Charge Disputes 2026: A Complete Guide

 If the charge shows “Boku” or “MOBPAY” on your bill and the casino is unresponsive, email support@boku.zendesk.com with your phone number and bill date; Boku’s support portal auto-matches the purchase to the merchant.

-Typical scenarios with phone bill casino refunds
+Typical scenarios with phone bill refunds

-3.1 Unauthorised child spend
+3.1 Unauthorised child spending

 Quote Code v15 §3.2 on Transparency & parental control in your complaint.